-- 4.7.1.3B Abnormalities require additional images, waveforms and velocity measurements.
+4.7.1.3B Abnormalities require additional images, waveforms and velocity measurements.

-- 4.7.2B Lower Extremity Venous Duplex for Reflux
+4.7.2B Lower Extremity Venous Duplex for Reflux

 - 4.7.2.1B Transverse grayscale images without and with transducer compressions (when anatomically possible or not contraindicated) must be documented as required by the protocol and must include at a minimum:

 - i. common femoral vein;

 - ii. saphenofemoral junction;

 - iii. proximal femoral vein;

 - iv. mid femoral vein;

 - v. distal femoral vein;

 - vi. great saphenous vein;

 - vii. popliteal vein;

 - viii. small saphenous vein;

 - ix. additional images to document areas of suspected reflux and as required by the protocol.

 - 4.7.2.2B Spectral Doppler waveforms with the extremity(s) in a dependent position, demonstrating baseline flow and response to distal augmentation.
-If present, reflux duration of retrograde flow must be measured with calipers and documented as required by the protocol and must include at a minimum: - i. common femoral vein; - ii. saphenofemoral junction; - iii. great saphenous vein at proximal thigh; - iv. great saphenous vein at knee; - v. femoral vein mid thigh; - vi. popliteal vein; - vii. anterior accessory saphenous vein (when identified); - viii. small saphenous vein at saphenopopliteal junction if visualized.
-If not visualized there, the small saphenous vein at the proximal calf must be documented. - ix. perforator vein waveforms in the setting of active or healed venous ulcers, as required by the protocol; - x. additional waveforms as required by the protocol.
+If present, reflux duration of retrograde flow must be measured with calipers and documented as required by the protocol and must include at a minimum:

+- i. common femoral vein;

+- ii. saphenofemoral junction;

+- iii. great saphenous vein at proximal thigh;

+- iv. great saphenous vein at knee;

+- v. great saphenous vein below the knee;

+- vi. femoral vein mid thigh;

+- vii. popliteal vein;

+- viii. anterior accessory saphenous vein (when identified);

+- ix. small saphenous vein at junction of the deep system (when visualized);

+- x. small saphenous vein at mid calf;

+- xi. perforator vein waveforms in the setting of active or healed venous ulcers, as required by the protocol;

+- xii. additional waveforms as required by the protocol.

-- 4.7.2.3B Transverse grayscale images of diameter measurement must be documented with the extremity(s) in a dependent position and must include at a minimum: - i. saphenofemoral junction; - ii. great saphenous vein at proximal thigh; - iii. great saphenous vein at knee; - iv. anterior accessory saphenous vein (when identified); - v. small saphenous vein at saphenopopliteal junction if visualized.
-If not visualized there, the small saphenous vein at the proximal calf must be documented. - 4.7.3B Upper Extremity Venous Duplex for Thrombosis and Patency - 4.7.3.1B Transverse grayscale images without and with transducer compressions (when anatomically possible or not contraindicated) must be documented as required by the protocol and must include at a minimum: - i. internal jugular vein; - ii. subclavian vein; - iii. axillary vein; - iv. brachial vein(s); - v. basilic vein; - vi. cephalic vein; - vii. additional images to document areas of suspected thrombus; - viii. additional images if required by the protocol.
+- 4.7.2.3B Transverse grayscale images of diameter measurement must be documented with the extremity(s) in a dependent position and must include at a minimum: - i. saphenofemoral junction; - ii. great saphenous vein at proximal thigh; - iii. great saphenous vein at knee; - iv. anterior accessory saphenous vein (when identified); - v. small saphenous vein at saphenopopliteal junction (when visualized).
+If not visualized there, the small saphenous vein at mid calf must be documented.

+4.7.3B Upper Extremity Venous Duplex for Thrombosis and Patency

+- 4.7.3.1B Transverse grayscale images without and with transducer compressions (when anatomically possible or not contraindicated) must be documented as required by the protocol and must include at a minimum:

+- i. internal jugular vein;

+- ii. subclavian vein;

+- iii. axillary vein;

+- iv. brachial vein(s);

+- v. basilic vein;

+- vi. cephalic vein;

+- vii. additional images to document areas of suspected thrombus;

+- viii. additional images if required by the protocol.

-- 4.7.3.2B Spectral Doppler waveforms demonstrating spontaneous venous flow, phasicity and/or flow augmentation must be documented as required by the protocol and must include at a minimum:
+4.7.3.2B Spectral Doppler waveforms demonstrating spontaneous venous flow, phasicity and/or flow augmentation must be documented as required by the protocol and must include at a minimum:

 - i. internal jugular vein;

 - ii. right and left subclavian veins;

 - iii. axillary vein;

 - iv. additional waveforms if required by the protocol.